 “The statement that your dog will not automatically gain weight is rubbish.
 Removing sexual hormones will change his metabolism and make your dog more sluggish, resulting almost inevitably in weight gain.
 Also, muscle tone will decline after castration, and the classic result of this is a fat dog in poor muscle tone that ends up having a cruciate ligament rupture in the knee”

-“Spayed females have a 4 times greater risk of cardiac hemangiosarcomas, and neutered males also show a significant increased risk for this cancer compared to intact ones.”
+“Spayed females have 4 times greater risk of cardiac hemangiosarcomas, and neutered males also show a significantly increased risk for this cancer compared to intact ones.”

 At the same time, spayed or neutered dogs have a 1.5 to 3 times greater chance of developing bladder cancer.
 Because of this, rectal examinations and abdominal palpation should always be part of a routine veterinary physical examination.”

 “The link between sterilization and osteosarcoma (i.e. bone cancer) is also troubling: Spayed and neutered animals are twice as likely to develop this cancer.
-Those spayed or castrated before their first birthdays had a roughly 1 in 4 lifetime risk for osteosarcoma and were significantly more likely to develop a tumor than intact dogs.”
+Those spayed or castrated before their first birthdays had a roughly 1 in 4-lifetime risk for osteosarcoma and were significantly more likely to develop a tumour than intact dogs.”

 These physical differences can place more stress on joints and can cause problems for active dogs, especially those in training for agility and those that work in physically stressful jobs.

-A retrospective study of cardiac tumor's in dogs showed that there was a 5 times greater risk ofhemangiosarcoma, one of the three most common cancers in dogs, in spayed bitches than intact bitches and a 2.4 times greater risk of hemangiosarcoma in neutered dogs as compared to intact males.
+A retrospective study of cardiac tumours in dogs showed that there were 5 times greater risk of hemangiosarcoma, one of the three most common cancers in dogs, in spayed bitches than intact bitches and 2.4 times greater risk of hemangiosarcoma in neutered dogs as compared to intact males.

 There certainly is evidence of a slightly increased risk of mammary cancer in female dogs after one heat cycle, and for increased risk with each subsequent heat.
 While about 30 % of mammary cancers are malignant, as in humans, when caught and surgically removed early the prognosis is very good.,